Himakar098/FastHomeRepair/README.md

 Authentication and user experience

 Authentication is optional but highly recommended.
 Without signing in, you’ll get a randomly generated session ID and your requests will be unauthenticated; the backend will reject them.
-Signing in with Azure AD B2C acquires a JWT and enables the chat, history and account pages.
+Signing in through Azure Entra External ID (CIAM) acquires a JWT and enables the chat, history and account pages.
 The navigation bar includes a sign‑in/out button and links to Account, Pro Signup and History.

 When you chat, the assistant will display recommended products and professionals (if found) as cards.
 Long responses preserve line breaks for readability.
 If you upload an image, only common formats (JPEG/PNG/WebP) under ~10 MB are accepted.